raphael-proust/raphael-proust.github.io/code/lwt-part-1.md

 title: Lwt introduction/tutorial Part 1 of 2
 ...

+EDIT NOTICE (2021-10-19): This tutorial has been updated to introduce the binding operators of `Lwt.Syntax` early and to use them in the code fragments.

 [Lwt](http://ocsigen.org/lwt) ([code](https://github.com/ocsigen/lwt/)) is a library for writing concurrent programs in OCaml.
 It is used in multiple OCaml projects including [Unison](https://www.cis.upenn.edu/~bcpierce/unison/) ([code](https://github.com/bcpierce00/unison)),